Kau5h1K/Kau5h1K.github.io/_posts/2019-03-18-google-ads-keywords.md

 ---
 ## 8. Save and summarize!
-<p>To upload our campaign, we need to save it as a CSV file.
-Then we will be able to import it to AdWords editor or BingAds editor.
+<p>To upload our campaign, I need to save it as a CSV file.
+Then I will be able to import it to AdWords editor or BingAds editor.
 There is also the option of pasting the data into the editor if we want, but having easy access to the saved data is great so let's save to a CSV file!</p>
-<p>Looking at a summary of our campaign structure is good now that we've wrapped up our keyword work.
-We can do that by grouping by ad group and criterion type and counting by keyword.
+<p>Looking at a summary of my campaign structure is good now that I've wrapped up our keyword work.
+I can do that by grouping by ad group and criterion type and counting by keyword.
 This summary shows us that we assigned specific keywords to specific ad groups, which are each part of a campaign.
 In essence, we are telling Google (or Bing, etc.) that we want any of the words in each ad group to trigger one of the ads in the same ad group.
 Separately, we will have to create another table for ads, which is a task for another day and would look something like this:</p>
 <table>
 <thead>
 <tr>